junxit/us-congress-bills-119/metadata.md

 - 2025-06-04 — The Speaker designated the Honorable Scott DesJarlais to act as Chairman of the Committee.
 - 2025-06-04 — The previous question was ordered pursuant to the rule.
 - 2025-06-05 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2025-09-18 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6712)
+- 2025-09-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-09-18 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2025-09-18 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2025-09-19 — Message on Senate action sent to the House.
+- 2025-11-25 — Presented to President.
+- 2025-11-25 — Presented to President.
+- 2025-12-01 — Became Public Law No: 119-44
+- 2025-12-01 — Became Public Law No: 119-44.
+- 2025-12-01 — Signed by President.
+- 2025-12-01 — Signed by President.